GridOPTICS/GOSS-ProjectTemplate/README.md

 # GOSS-Templates
 This template project provides a very easy way to get up and running with GOSS.
-GOSS requires java 1.8 sdk to run.
+GOSS requires java 1.8 sdk to run and requires an eclipse luna to develop in (others can be used, but the tooling we use is specific to eclipse).
+There are two plugins that we use exclusively for our environment BNDTools and Amdatu see (https://github.com/GridOPTICS/GOSS/wiki/How-To-Setup-GOSS-for-development-in-Eclipse) for specific instructions on setting up an environment.

  1. Clone this repository git clone https://github.com/GridOPTICS/GOSS-Templates
  2. Open a new eclipse workspace.